-We are currently beginning the 2020 Hurricane Season.
+We are currently nearing the beginning the 2021 Hurricane Season.
 The peak begins mid-August and continues through mid-October, accounting for 78% of the tropical storm days, 87% of the category 1 and 2 hurricane days and a whopping 96% of the major category 3, 4 and 5 hurricane days.
-The National Hurricane Center has predicted an above-average number of Hurricanes and Tropical Storms for the 2020 Atlantic season.
+The National Hurricane Center has predicted an above-average number of Hurricanes and Tropical Storms for the 2021 Atlantic season.

 The Fire District works in a Unified Command System and is one of ten disaster response geographic zones located in Lee County.
 Captiva is in the Sanibel/Captiva geographic zone.
 Agencies in this zone include; Captiva Island Fire Control District, Sanibel Fire and Rescue District, Lee County Emergency Management, Lee County Sheriff’s Department, City of Sanibel, Sanibel Police Department, Island Water Association, and Lee County Electric Cooperative.
 All of the agencies work within the unified command system with the Fire Chiefs, Public Safety Chief Officers as the Incident Commanders (IC’s).
 The IC’s work closely with Lee County Emergency Management to determine the need for evacuations, search/rescue and recovery.